marcobergman/seatalk_convert/README.md

 Water temperature MTW sentences are also created because I could, not because I really use it.

 # Processing the Seatalk 1 signal for the Raspberry Pi
 Seatalk 1 is electrically defined as an open collector interface.
 Multiple senders on the same line are allowed to pull the line low when sending.
-There is a bit more to it than that, but for reading the signal it is important to relise 2 things:
+There is a bit more to it than that, but for reading the signal it is important to realize 2 things:
 - that you cannot really draw positive current from the interface; and
 - that senders typically cannot pull the signal lower than 0.7 volts above ground.